NNAI Livescu sponsors undergraduate research projects on various topics, overseen by faculty and staff in the initiative.

 On November 3, 2018, computer scientist and inventor Stephen Thaler filed an application with the United States Copyright Office (USCO) to register a copyright claim on a two-dimensional artwork titled “A Recent Entrance to Paradise” (“Recent Entrance”).
 In the application, Thaler claimed that a machine learning system named the “Creativity Machine” had autonomously generated the artwork.
 For this reason, Thaler listed the Creativity Machine as the sole author of the artwork.

-Thaler’s application was ultimately rejected by the USCO, which cited its policy that, to be eligible for copyright registration, a work must be authored in the first instance by a human being.[i] [ii] While Thaler’s attempt to register the Creativity Machine as an author in a copyright claim was ultimately unsuccessful, it has raised questions regarding the possibility of copyrighting works created exclusively with artificial intelligence (AI).
+Thaler’s application was ultimately rejected by the USCO, which cited its policy that to be eligible for copyright registration, a work must be authored in the first instance by a human being [1,2].
+While Thaler’s attempt to register the Creativity Machine as an author in a copyright claim was ultimately unsuccessful, it has prompted questions regarding the possibility of copyrighting works created exclusively with artificial intelligence (AI).

 II.
 BACKGROUND